melikeaydogan/TTPN/README.md

 2. In the mainFeatureTrack.cpp, change the paths in line 234 and 947.

-3.In the CMakeLists.txt, change the VTK_DIR in line 6, CMAKE_LIBRARY_PATH in line 25 and CMAKE_INCLUDE_PATH in line 26.
+3. In the CMakeLists.txt, change the VTK_DIR in line 6, CMAKE_LIBRARY_PATH in line 25 and CMAKE_INCLUDE_PATH in line 26.

 ## How to open TTPN code with QtCreator